qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/05-Widgets/dashboard-view.md

 ### Subscriptions Settings

 In the Dashboard View widget, you can enable end users to subscribe to a scheduled delivery of exported dashboards or specific charts.
-For the Subscriptions feature to work, you must appropriately set the `clientId` property and pass it in when generating the `qvToken`.
+For the Subscriptions feature to work, you must appropriately set the `clientid` property and pass it in when generating the `qvToken`.
 The property’s value should represent a unique identifier for each end user.
 For more information on using subscriptions, see [Subscribing to Exports](../../../composer/06-Building%20Dashboards/02-Dashboards/subscribing-exports.md).

 | **Property** | **Description** |  **Required** |
 | --- | --- | --- |